mhadam/snowplow.wiki-fork/setup-guide/4-setup-alternative-data-stores/elasticsearch/Kinesis-Elasticsearch-Sink-Setup-0.5.0.md

 * `kinesis.out.shards`: If the out stream doesn't exist, create it with this many shards.
 * `kinesis.region`: The Kinesis region name to use.
 * `kinesis.app-name`: Unique identifier for the app which ensures that if it is stopped and restarted, it will restart at the correct location.
-* `elasticsearch.client.type` : The type of client to use (http or transport)
-* `elasticsearch.client.endpoint` : The Elasticesarch cluster endpoint
+* `elasticsearch.cluster-name`: The Elasticesarch cluster name
-* `elasticsearch.client.port` : The Elasticesarch cluster port
+* `elasticsearch.endpoint`: The Elasticesarch cluster endpoint
-* `elasticsearch.client.max-timeout` : The Elasticesarch maximum timeout in milliseconds
+* `elasticsearch.max-timeout`: The Elasticesarch maximum timeout in milliseconds
-* `elasticsearch.cluster.name`: The Elasticesarch cluster name
-* `elasticsearch.cluster.index`: The Elasticsearch index name
+* `elasticsearch.index`: The Elasticsearch index name
-* `elasticsearch.cluster.type`: The Elasticesarch type name
+* `elasticsearch.type`: The Elasticesarch type name
 * `buffer`: The app maintains a buffer of enriched events and won't send them until certain conditions are met.
  - `buffer.byte-limit`: Whenever the total size of the buffered records exceeds this number, they will all be sent to Elasticsearch.
  - `buffer.record-limit`: Whenever the total number of buffered records exceeds this number, they will all be sent to Elasticsearch.